YukihoAA/waifu2x_snowshell/README.md

 # waifu2x - SnowShell
 This is GUI Shell for waifu2x-converter-cpp(https://github.com/tanakamura/waifu2x-converter-cpp). <br/>
+You can use this to make your image better. <br/>
 SnowShell used C++ and Win32API.
-You can use this to make your image better.

 # Usage
 Just drag & drop your image file in to shell!